 The point that I am trying to make is that the CCS cases feature many subtleties and practicing through UWorld is the best way to ensure that you will get every available point.
 At the end of the day, the better you do on the easier cases and the more points you obtain, the more insurance you have for the one or two difficult ones that may be included.

-So we’ve established that you should absolutely complete each of the UWorld practice cases—the question is, when do you do it?
+So, we’ve established that you should absolutely complete each of the UWorld practice cases—the question is, when do you do it?
 Just like anything USMLE related, there is no one size fits all approach.
-That being said, here are my most commonly used strategies that I would recommend:

 2. Line up cases with your studies.

 For instance, if you are studying for the cardiology portion of the written exam, you could also work in the cardiology CCS cases as a way of further reinforcing the material.

 3. Wait until the end.